kevinrue/lolgenie/README.md

 In order to run this app in development mode:
   1. Clone repository
-  2. Create a Conda environment using Conda: `conda create -n riot_client python=3.8`
+  2. Create a Conda environment using Conda: `conda create -n lolgenie python=3.8`
   3. Restore the python environment using the `requirements.txt` file: `pip install -r requirements.txt`
   4. Run the webserver using `uvicorn`: `uvicorn src.main:app --reload`